BrightspaceUI/core/README.md

 `/templates/` - Page templates to provide common ways to arrange content on a page

-`/test/` - Index and shared styles for unit tests
+`/test/` - Shared styles for unit tests

 `/tools/` - Development tools for building, testing, etc.